 Information correct as of 18 January 2020

 If you’re travelling for short essential trips in the community, to work, school, shops or fitness purposes, cycling and walking can help you on your way.

 We want you to enjoy being physically active and travelling outdoors responsibly and safely, whilst minimising the risk to your health and other members of the public.
 Keeping active will not only benefit you physically, but will also help your mental health.
 With the country facing another lockdown, staying physically active is still being encouraged - what better way to enjoy this than with cycling or walking?

 Latest cycling & walking travel updates

 - Make cycling and walking your first choice for all short journeys if possible

-- Do your part to Stay Safe, Stay Apart!
-Whilst outdoors, make sure to stay alert and keep your distance along with taking the necessary hygiene measures.
+- Do your part to Stay Safe, Stay Apart.
+Whilst outdoors, stay alert and keep your distance along with taking the necessary hygiene measures.
 Don't forget to wash your hands as soon as you arrive home.
 Especially where you're using bikes (private, docked or dockless), wash your hands for at least 20 seconds or sanitise your hands before and after cycling

-- Taking up cycling and/or walking as a means to travel will help reduce the pressure on the public transport system and road network - so where you can, try cycling or walking
+- Taking up cycling or walking as a means to travel will help reduce the pressure on the public transport system and road network - so where you can, try cycling or walking

 - Remember that fresh air does not provide immunity from coronavirus and failing to adhere to this could cause a greater spread of the virus to more households

 - Cycle lanes: There are many cycle lanes along key routes that can help with your journeys.
 The West Midlands has one of the most extensive canal networks, connecting majority of our towns and cities - our region is a great place to cycle